-In April 2015, the FASB issued ASU 2015-03, "Simplifying the Presentation of Debt Issuance Costs," ("ASU 2015-03").
+In April 2015, the FASB issued ASU 2015-03, "Simplifying the Presentation of Debt Issuance Costs.
 ASU 2015-03 requires that debt issuance costs related to a recognized debt liability be presented in the balance sheet as a direct deduction from the carrying amount of that debt liability, consistent with debt discounts.
 ASU 2015-03 will be effective for us retrospectively beginning in the first quarter of 2016.
-We expect this new guidance will reduce total assets and total mortgage and unsecured indebtedness on our Consolidated Balance Sheet for amounts classified as deferred costs specific to debt issuance costs.
+We expect this new guidance will reduce total assets and total mortgage and unsecured indebtedness on our consolidated balance sheets for amounts classified as deferred costs specific to debt issuance costs.
 We do not expect this guidance to have any other effect on our consolidated financial statements.